wdi-clydesdale/alemanac/README.md

 ## Running Alemanac

 Alemanac requires Ruby files to run on a server.
-The Postgresql database named alemanac must also be placed on a sserver and can be created with alemanac_migrations.sql
+The Postgresql database named alemanac must also be placed on a sserver and can be created with alemanac_migrations.sql.

+### To run Alemanac:

+1. Fork this repository.
+2. Create a Postgresql database and copy the alemanac_migrations.sql commands to the postgresql command line.
+3. Run 'bundle' from a terminal command line to install required gems.
+4. From the terminal command line, run 'bundle exec rackup' to start the server.
+5. Open an internet browser and navigate to 'localhost:9292'.

 ## Pair Programming